chaolongwang/SEEKIN/data_pipeline/README.md

 Changes to pipeline
 ---------
-* Fixed bug in splitting regions when the marker size of study dataset is smaller than the BLOCK_SIZE
+* Fix a bug in splitting regions when the marker size of study dataset is smaller than the BLOCK_SIZE.
-* Fixed bug in merging VCF files from different chromosomes
+* Fix a bug in merging VCF files from different chromosomes.

 Questions
 ---------